fawfol/TOTP-Cryptography/README.md

 # TOPT-Enryption
-Note: I thought of this project after watching  avideo about google authenticator and how it works:
+Note: I thought of this project after watching  avideo about google authenticator and how it works

+A Brief explanation:

 I have very less prior knowledge that can be anyhow related to crpytography